jacano1969/moodle-scripts-2/README.md

 * $replace.
 Your new URL/text.
 * $case_sensitive.
 If false (default) a search for 'vle' will match both 'vle' and 'VLE'.
 3. Run it by pointing your browser to: http://your-moodle.com/update_block_instances.php
+4. Note: you must be logged in as a Moodle admin to run this script.